Therapeutic Services for WinGate Clients

 WinGate Wilderness Therapy offers therapeutic services for troubled teens and struggling young adults suffering from emotional and behavioral issues.
 Some of these issues include depression, suicidal thoughts, addiction, drug and alcohol abuse, and any combination of different mental health and/or substance abuse issues.
 WinGate's approach to helping teenagers and young adults is different than all the other programs of its kind.
 WinGate focuses on finding the very best solution for each client.

 The focus at WinGate is on families.
 We strive to meet the needs of both the individual student and the needs of the family.
 Youth get this through depending on one another in a wilderness setting, where the group has to work as a team to fulfill their needs.
-If your child is struggling with one or more of these or another problem please call us at (800) 560-1599.

 How Our Program Helps Troubled Youth and Families